 But interestingly, two weird holiday traditions in America – albeit derived from European forbears – seem to be unique to America.
 These traditions are evolutions of previous traditions in their new environment: Christmas Pickles and Peppermint Pigs.

-Does your family do the Christmas Pickle?
+Does Your Family Do the Christmas Pickle?

-Back in the late 1800s the American Christmas consumer craze was just starting to hit its stride.
+Back in late 1800’s the American Christmas consumer craze was just starting to hit its stride.
 German workshops in particular were producing beautiful holiday decorations of all kinds and exporting them to the United States.
 Blown glass ornaments, including fruits and vegetables, were imported by A.F.W.
 Woolworth.
 In many families, these beautiful and fragile items became something akin to heirlooms, passed down along with Christmas traditions, recipes and songs.
 Some of these imported blown glass ornaments were in the form of the lowly pickle.

 And thus a mystery arose.
 The sparkling glass ornaments were unpacked each year and hung on the lighted tree by the whole family together on Christmas Eve.
 Nary a pickle in sight.
 And yet on Christmas morning, there it was in all its warty gherkin glory, glimmering, nearly hidden among the green branches.
 The one who spotted the lucky pickle received prosperity and good fortune for the upcoming year, or a special present or a bag of chocolate “gold” coins.
 How did that pickle get there?
 Was it Santa?
 And why pickles?